Chia-Network/chialisp-web/docs/high_level_lang.md

 ## Conclusion

-You should now have the context and knowledge needed to write your own Chialisp programs.
+You should now have the context and knowledge needed to write your own ChiaLisp programs.
 Remember from [part 2](/docs/coins_spends_and_wallets/) that these programs run on the blockchain and instruct the blockchain what to do with the coin's value.

 If you have further questions feel free to ask on [Keybase](https://keybase.io/team/chia_network.public).